znfish/info344-in-class/labs/lab2-docker/docker-exercise-1/README.md

 You will **NOT** need to modify the `Dockefile`

 ## What do I do?

+### Build the go binary

+You will need to build the go binary for use with the docker container.
+Go supports cross-compiling and you can set which OS to build for with the `GOOS` environment variable.

+Build the docker exercise go binary:

+`GOOS=linux go build`

+*If you're on a Linux machine you can just do `go build`.*

+If you get no feedback then the binary was built correctly.

 ### Build the docker excericse image

 `docker build -t <your-docker-hub-name>/docker-exercise-1 <dir>`